RF1000/Repetier-Firmware/README.md

 * Support for the RF2000 motherboard.
 * Support for the RF2000 feature controller (= 6 additional hardware buttons).
 * Additional M-codes have been defined in order to control the RF2000-specific functionality.

+RF2000v2
+* Support for the RF2000v2 motherboard.
+* Support for the RF2000v2 feature controller (= 6 additional hardware buttons).
+* Additional M-codes have been defined in order to control the RF2000v2-specific functionality.

 ## Changelog